-According to published research, obstructive sleep apnea (OSA) sufferers have a significantly increased risk of motor vehicle accidents (from four to six times).1,2,3
+According to published research, obstructive sleep apnoea (OSA) sufferers have a significantly increased risk of motor vehicle accidents (from four to six times).1,2,3

-It's estimated that each year in the USA there are 310,000 sleep apnea-related collisions causing:
+It's estimated that each year in the USA there are 310,000 sleep apnoea-related collisions causing:

 - 1,400 fatalities4

 - $15.9 billion in collision costs4